 In this work, light is the medium and the subject.
 It adopts a dual nature that enables a wider conceptual and aesthetic flow compared to conventional portrait photography.
 As it happens in Renaissance painting, the light in Luminous Numinous has a strong allegorical meaning signifying truth and divinity.
 But the connection between light and the soul hasn’t been made in this instance by using light as a device to set the spiritual mood of the person portrayed.
-Light has been treated as the raw substance that the characters — I believe — are made of.
-Therefore, facial features have been transposed into coloured light radiation to figuratively manifest our transcendental nature that remains yet unseen to the human eye.
+Light has been treated as the raw substance that the sitters are made of.
+Therefore, facial features have been transposed into coloured light radiation to figuratively manifest the transcendental nature that remains yet unseen to the human eye.

 The people portrayed in Luminous Numinous don’t belong to a common demographic group or social condition.
 They are random people from different backgrounds, age segments, nationalities, sexual orientations, beliefs and political affiliations.
-The selection criteria to invite people into the project was the spiritual intensity perceived by me during the different encounters I have had with them.
-Despite their differences, they were brought together under the same spotlight to be part of a common introspective experience.
-The photographic sessions were meant to provoke an encounter between the soul of the person photographed and the soul of the final observer.
-In my creative process, the photographic emulsion serves as the connective tissue between these two realms.
-From that encounter, luminescence energy would be channelled from the subject into the final analogue print without losing its divine quality.
+The selection criteria to invite people into the project was the spiritual intensity perceived by Perona during the different encounters he had with them.
+Despite the differences between the people selected, they were brought together under the same spotlight to be part of a common introspective experience.
+The photographic sessions were meant to provoke an encounter between the soul of the person photographed and the soul of the photographer.
+The goal of such encounter was to channel luminescence energy from the subject into the final analogue print without losing its divine quality.

-In this photo-alchemical process, portrait photography precepts such as sharpness and eye contact were deliberately overruled by optical diffusion and the sitter’s disconnection from the photographer’s gaze.
-These decisions were informed especially by the creative approach of the artists Bill Armstrong and Bill Jacobson.
-They both pursue the optical disconnection of their subjects from their earthly visuality in order to open a window into the supra-materiality of the worlds they photograph.
-With the same intention, the lens of my medium format camera created a liminal visual space between the concrete and the abstract; between the material world and a spiritual universe.
+In this photo-alchemical process, portrait photography precepts such as sharpness and eye contact were deliberately dismissed by Perona to disconnection sitter’s visuality from the material gaze.
+A similar decision is recognised in the work of photography artists such as Bill Armstrong and Bill Jacobson.
+They both pursue the optical disconnection of their subjects from their earthly presence in order to open a window into the supra-materiality of the worlds they photograph.
+With the same intention, the lens of Perona’s medium format camera created a liminal visual space between the concrete and the abstract; between the material world and a spiritual universe.
 In this optical threshold, the light spectrum of existence was dispersed by the camera lens, acting as a prism to allow the true colours of the sitters to be revealed.

 Throughout History, image-making has been connected to key existential topics such as the divine nature of human beings, the mystical outreach of the psyche, and the connection with supernatural entelechies.
-Despite the current secularisation of the visual arts in the West by the brutal regime of politics and technic, I firmly believe that contemporary photography retains an inherent mystical potency.
+Despite the current secularisation of the visual arts in the West by the brutal regime of politics and technic, contemporary image-making retains an inherent mystical potency.
 Even nowadays, it is possible to create images through photographic means that serve as transcendental maps of meaning to navigate the mysteries of existence alongside reason and science.
-In my work, photography is used not to evidence any empirical truth, not to answer any question, not to support any belief but as in Carl G. Jung’s words, ‘to cultivate thoughts that can never be proved’.
+In this work, photography is used not to evidence any empirical truth, not to answer any question, not to support any belief but, as in Carl G. Jung’s words, ‘to cultivate thoughts that can never be proved’.